Girls on top: Women-led SME’s taking on the world

-International Women's Day might be over, but I figure that any time is a good time to write about women kicking goals in the business world.
+International Women's Day is coming up this week, so I figured it is a good time to write about women kicking goals in the business world.

-My team and I are currently launching the International Business Accelerator, a structured end-to-end teaching and coaching program to help micro-to-medium sized companies build anD implement winning strategies for launching their business internationally.
+My team and I run the International Business Accelerator, a structured end-to-end teaching and coaching program to help micro-to-medium sized companies build and implement winning strategies for launching their business internationally.

 As part of this initiative, we're showcasing a range of small businesses that have already made the transition from being a local heroes to micro-multinationals.
 One of the reasons for this is to combat the common perception that international business is "too hard" for small companies or the idea that you need to be highly successful at home before you can think about looking offshore for new clients.
 We're particularly keen to showcase women who are succeeding in business.
 So here goes.